XReyRobert/macos-telegraf-gpumonitoring/README.md

 # macos-telegraf-gpumonitoring

 Sharing a tool to get GPU information from Intel and Apple silicon based macs.
-This tool is used with telegraf to populate an Influxdb bucket to display stats in grafana;
+This command line tool is used with telegraf to populate an Influxdb bucket to display stats in grafana;

 You like it?
 You use it?
 It saved you a couple of hours?
 Hey 👋👋👋 [You can now buy me a coffee](https://www.buymeacoffee.com/xrrxrr)! ☕️